 Information in English

-Here you will find information in English on where acupuncture may help you.
-I will introduce you to my treatment philosophy, acupuncture and alternative therapies and give you an impression of my work.
+Below you find information in English on where acupuncture may help you.
+I also introduce you to my treatment philosophy, acupuncture and alternative therapies and give you an impression of my work.

 Masom Gharabaghi, MD